Published Survey

 Course Prerequisites

-Ideally, prerequisites will be completed during the spring term prior to autumn enrollment.
+Ideally, prerequisites will be completed by the end of spring term prior to autumn enrollment in the pharmacy program.

 Yes